Pacewon: Solo

 In 2004, Hinds released his second album, Telepathy, via Detonator Records, co-produced by himself.
 After a string of singles in the late 1990s, the rise of former crew member Eminem, and a few years of virtual absence, it seemed that the New Jersey underground rap collective Da Outsidaz would fade into obscurity.
 However, Hinds managed to find a producer for his gravelly vocals and one-liners in Mr. Green.
 On The Only Color That Matters Is Green, released in 2008, Mr. Green sets up Hinds' punch line-heavy flow with a barrage of piano loops and soulful horn samples.

 Hinds released his third solo album, Team Won Inc, via Ascetic Music / Modulor, where he collaborates with his former bandmate D.U.

 In 2012, Hinds once again collaborates with Mr. Green to release their second album, The Only Number That Matters Is Won, via Raw Poetix Records.
 This record is notable for collaboration with rappers such as Snoop Dogg and Masta Ace.

 In 2015, Hinds founded Team Won Incorporated and released his fourth album via his own new record label.
 He cited the album as a group album introducing his group The Shady Corps.

 The Shady Corps

-The Shady Corporation, also known as the "Shady Corps", is a rap group composed of Denton Dawes ("Denzy"), Robert Boak ("S-Ka-Paid"), Thomas Wlodarczyk ("Miilkbone"), DJ Scob, Ill Proceeja, and Hinds himself.
+The Shady Corporation, also known as the "Shady Corps", is a rap group composed of Denton Dawes ("Denzy"), Thomas Wlodarczyk ("Miilkbone"), DJ Scob, Ill Proceeja, and Hinds himself.
 It is modeled after the Marine Corps and is also an Eminem tribute band.
 Honoring and celebrating "real" hip hop while carrying on the tradition set forth by Eminem, they share a history that is mostly documented in their songs.
 On "Fine Line", Eminem explains conditions of their early days in the music industry.

 Eminem and Hinds have collaborated on numerous songs together such as "Take the World", "Macosa", and "Rush Ya Clique".
 Hinds came up with the idea for the Shady Corps while writing the song "He Said It"...
 In the third verse of the song, Hinds states: